The Whole30® Program

 No: Avoid for 30 days.

-- Do not eat grains.
-This includes (but is not limited to) wheat, rye, barley, oats, corn, rice, millet, bulgur, sorghum, amaranth, buckwheat, sprouted grains and all of those gluten-free pseudo-grains like quinoa.
-This also includes all the ways we add wheat, corn and rice into our foods in the form of bran, germ, starch and so on.
+- No grains.
+This includes wheat, rye, barley, oats, corn, rice, millet, bulgur, sorghum, sprouted grains, and all gluten-free pseudo-cereals like quinoa, amaranth, and buckwheat.
+This also includes all the ways we add wheat, corn, and rice into our foods in the form of bran, germ, starch, and so on.
 Again, read your labels.

 The Fine Print